kodjunkie/onesignal-php-sdk/README.md

 use Kodjunkie\OnesignalPhpSdk\Exceptions\OneSignalException;

 $config = [
-    // Onesignal API key
+    // Onesignal API Key
     'api_key' => '',
-    // Onesignal Auth key
+    // Onesignal Auth Key
     'auth_key' => '',
     // Onesignal App ID (optional)
     // this is beneficial if you're working with a single OneSignal app
-    // so, you could pass "null" to methods that requires it.
+    // so, you could pass "null" to methods / functions that requires it.
     'app_id' => '',
 ];